 Do you need a dual-voltage, a 120V, or a 240V power supply?

 A stick welder with a 240 input voltage is clearly the best choice from a 120V welder, even for entry-level machines.
-A 240V stick welder provides not only a higher welding amperage but improved overall welding results.
-However, a dual voltage stick welder is an even better choice to benefit from the additional portability.
+A 240V welder provides not only a higher welding amperage but burns the rods more efficiently.
+However, a dual-voltage welder is more versatile and a better choice.

 Choosing between 120V and 240V is a big one, and there are some traps to avoid.

 - You can use them with most outlets, making it highly portable, which is a huge advantage.